WillNess210/Google-Sheets-TBA-Addon/README.md

 4. Scroll down to "Read API Keys", enter a name for your key in the Description box (ex: "My Google Sheets app!"), and click "Add New Key"
 5. Copy your new key that appears below
 6. Go to your open Google Script editor from STEP 1, and near the top on line 7 you will see: 'var auth_key = "" '.
 Paste your API key inside the quotes, and click/press save.

+# Underlying API / JSON Importing was created by Trevor Lohrbeer.